asterx/CarND-LaneLines-P1/writeup_template.md

 ###3.
 Possible improvements
 * Better color-correction.
 I'm sure that road color issue mentioned above could be fixed
 * Straight lines don't look good when road is turning.
 I think it is better to draw curves instead.
+* Add parametrization connected to real world: for example, params I use to change regions of interest should be connected with camera position on the car.